Status Communities : Review and proposed usage of Waku content-topics

 • how to handle fetching old data post migration?

-• until a certain date (maybe 30 days since community is migrated), allow fetching data using old content-topic model only via store.
+• until a certain date (maybe 30 days since community is migrated), allow fetching data using old content-topic model only via store/Filter.

 Implementation notes